lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

   </video>
 </figure>

-!!! tip "LaVague Chrome Extension"
+### LaVague Chrome Extension

+You can also run LaVague in-browser with our LaVague Chrome Extension:

+<iframe width="560" height="315"  src="https://www.youtube.com/embed/f7-pRFtT6hY
+" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-  You can also run LaVague in-browser with our LaVague Chrome Extension.
-To learn how to get started with the Chrome extension, see our [LaVague extension docs](./chrome.md)
+To learn how to install and get started with the Chrome extension, see our [LaVague extension docs](./docs-chrome.md)

 ## Key features